jakemcc/jakemccrary.com/source/_posts/2016-11-16-the-guide-to-distributed-work.markdown

 What's interesting?
   - New deploy lowered response time by 20% - Jake
-  - Discovered bug in datetime library around checking if datetime is within interval - Sue
+  - Discovered bug in date-time library around checking if a datetime is within interval - Sue
   - Greg joined the team!
   - Adding blocker functionality going to take longer than expected.
 Guessing another 2 days - Donald